korrel8r/korrel8r/README.md

 There are many tools that collect observability signals from a Kubernetes clusters.
 Each tool may use different labelling conventions, data stores, and query languages for the data it collects.

-Korrel8r calls each distinct set of tools and conventions a _domain_, for example.
-- Container logs stored in Loki.
-- Metrics and alerts stored in Prometheus.
-- Kubernetes resources stored in thea API server.

-Korrel8r uses _rules_ to define relationships between data in different domains.
+Korrel8r uses an extendable set of _rules_ to follow relationships between different types of signal data, even when they use incompatible schema and query languages.
-Rules form a _graph_.
-Walking the graph can correlate data via indirect relationships that span multiple domains.

 ## Documentation